abaisero/gym-gridverse/docs/guides/observation_functions.rst

 pre-defined observation functions and the :py:data:`~gym_gridverse.envs.observation_functions.observation_function_registry`, a dictionary-like object through which to register and retrieve observation functions.
-Observation functions are registered using the registry's :py:meth:`~gym_gridverse.envs.observation_functions.ObservationFunctionRegistry.register` method, which can be used as a decorator (see :ref:`guides/observation_functions:Custom Observation Functions`).
+Observation functions are registered using the :py:meth:`~gym_gridverse.utils.registry.FunctionRegistry.register` method, which can be used as a decorator (also see :ref:`guides/observation_functions:Custom Observation Functions`).
+As a dictionary, :py:data:`~gym_gridverse.envs.observation_functions.observation_function_registry` has a :py:meth:`~dict.keys` method which returns the names of registered functions.

-.. automethod:: gym_gridverse.envs.observation_functions.ObservationFunctionRegistry.register
-    :noindex:

-As a dictionary,
-:py:data:`~gym_gridverse.envs.observation_functions.observation_function_registry`
-has a
-:py:meth:`~gym_gridverse.envs.observation_functions.ObservationFunctionRegistry.keys`
-method which returns the names of registered functions.

-.. automethod:: gym_gridverse.envs.observation_functions.ObservationFunctionRegistry.keys
-    :noindex:

 Custom Observation Functions
 ============================